workujanka/US_Salary_Data_Vs_Visa_Types/Projects/Project_1/Results.md

   ## INDEX

-  ### Screenshot From The Project's Tableau Dashboard
+  ### The following picture is taken directly from the Tableau dashboard used in this project.
+It highlights how different job titles and visa categories relate to salary trends between 2008 and 2015.
 <p align="center">
   <img src="Charts/Job_Title_Vs_Median_Paid_Wage_Per_Year(2008_2015).png" width="110%" height="110%">
 </p>